BlogHow to find prospects online: the complete guide

 For those that want to do their own research, a prospecting email may be the nudge they need to look into your company, so it can help grow brand awareness among the right demographics too.

 As inbound marketing has risen in popularity, traditional outbound methods have fallen by the wayside.
 But modern prospecting is a far cry from cold calling a bought list.
 This is a highly targeted direct approach, using clever tech and personalised messaging.
+Read our guide for a full rundown on how to build a targeted sales prospecting list.

 We advocate a mix of marketing channels, but prospecting is different from many others.
 A lead gained from other channels may simply be an enquiry that needs nurturing.